wangjinyang/ionic-angular-cookies/README.md

 node ./bin/www
 ```
-then,the server is start up depend on localhost:3000,open your brower
+then,the server is start up depend on localhost:3000,open your brower and visit localhost:3000,you can see Express String!

 there's two rest api /setCookies--------set cookies to webview